wenshen/hare/README.md

 # HARE
-A Fast Prototype for Tradeoffs in Regulating Highly Automated Robot Ecologies
+A Fast Prototype for Tradeoffs in Regulating Highly Automated Robot Ecologies written in C++.

+# Running Environment (tested)

+Compiler: Apple LLVM version 8.0.0 (clang-800.0.38)
+Target: x86_64-apple-darwin15.6.0
+Thread model: posix
+OS: Mac OSX 10.11

+#Directions

 To run the program, please follow the directions listed as below:
   1. Open the terminal, and clone the project by using the command "git clone https://github.com/wenshen/hare.git".